awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 1. A message displays prompting you to restart your WorkSpace before continuing, to update your WorkSpaces software to the latest version necessary\.

    Restart your WorkSpace if needed by closing the message and following the steps in [Restart a WorkSpace](reboot-workspaces.md)\.
 When you're done, repeat the previous step, and choose **Next** when this message appears\.
+To create an image, the status of the WorkSpace must be **Available** and its modification state must be **None**\.

-1. Type an image name and a description that will help you identify the image, and then choose **Create Image**\.
+1. Enter an image name and a description that will help you identify the image, and then choose **Create Image**\.
 While the image is being created, the status of the WorkSpace is **Suspended** and the WorkSpace is unavailable\.

 1. In the navigation pane, choose **Images**\.
 The image is complete when the status changes to **Available**\.

 1. Select the image and choose **Actions**, **Create Bundle**\.

-1. Type a bundle name and a description, and then do the following:
+1. Enter a bundle name and a description, and then do the following:
    + For **Bundle Type**, choose the hardware from which your WorkSpace is launched\.
-   + For **Root Volume Size**, leave the default value or type a new value that is equal or greater than the current size\.
-Then, type a value for **User Volume Size**\.
+   + For **Root Volume Size**, leave the default value or enter a new value that is equal or greater than the current size\.
+Then, enter a value for **User Volume Size**\.

       The available sizes for the root volume \(for Microsoft Windows, the C: drive, for Linux, /\) and the user volume \(for Windows, the D: drive; for Linux, /home\) are as follows:
      + Root: 80 GB, User: 10 GB, 50 GB, or 100 GB